ochikage/Calculator/README.md

 Why Server/Client model?
 ------
 I'd like to learn Node.js in short term.
+This is my first Node.js project.